jothepro/docker-cmake-gcc/README.md

-# docker-cmake-djinni-gcc
+# docker-cmake-gcc
-Dockerfile for building projects with cmake, djinni &amp; gcc
+Dockerfile for building projects with cmake &amp; gcc